Grids-and-Guides/osff-documentation/docs/authorizer.md

         └── http
             └── authorizer.ts
 ```
+This structure helps organize your authorizer logic and keep your project maintainable.

 #### step 2
-Implement the Authorizer logic in `authorizer.ts`
+Implement the Authorizer Logic in authorizer.ts

-Following a custom authorizer is doing simple API key validation. but you can modifiy the logic as per your requiremnt.
+Next, implement the logic for your custom authorizer.
+In this example, the authorizer performs a basic API key validation.
+However, you can modify this logic to fit your specific authentication requirements.

 ``` ts
 // src/lambda-handler/http/authorizer.ts